enkidevs/curriculum/Python/Testing/errors-and-execeptions.md

 ---
 ## Revision

-Which of the following is an alternative name for compile time errors??
+Which of the following is an alternative name for compile time errors?
 ???

 * `exceptions`